 Entries linking to short-sighted

-Compare Sanskrit krdhuh "shortened, maimed, small;" Latin curtus "short," cordus "late-born," originally "stunted in growth;" Old Church Slavonic kratuku, Russian korotkij "short;" Lithuanian skursti "to be stunted," skardus "steep;" Old Irish cert "small," Middle Irish corr "stunted, dwarfish," all from the same root).
+Compare Sanskrit krdhuh "shortened, maimed, small;" Latin curtus "short," cordus "late-born," originally "stunted in growth;" Old Church Slavonic kratuku, Russian korotkij "short;" Lithuanian skursti "to be stunted," skardus "steep;" Old Irish cert "small," Middle Irish corr "stunted, dwarfish," all considered to be from the same root.

-Meaning "perception or apprehension by means of the eyes" is from early 13c.
-Meaning "device on a firearm to assist in aiming" is from 1580s.
-A "show" of something, hence, colloquially, "a great many; a lot" (late 14c.).
-Sight for sore eyes "welcome visitor" is attested from 1738; sight unseen "without previous inspection" is from 1892.
-Sight gag first attested 1944.
-Middle English had sighty (late 14c.) "visible, conspicuous; bright, shining; attractive, handsome;" c.
-1400 as "keen-sighted;" mid-15c. as "discerning" (compare German sichtig "visible").
+The meaning "perception or apprehension by means of the eyes" is from early 13c.
+The meaning "device on a firearm to assist in aiming" is from 1580s.
+A "show" of something, hence, colloquially, "a great many; a lot," (late 14c.).
+As "something that calls forth glances of shock, amusement, etc., a shocking spectacle," by 1862.